Dirie-Hersi/Dirie-Hersi/README.md

 ### Hi there 👋

-I'm Dirie Hersi, an aspiring cloud engineer pivoting from the field of education.
+I'm Dirie Hersi, an aspiring Cloud Engineer pivoting from the field of Education.
 I'm interested in all things cloud, particularly DevOps.

 Find out more about me & feel free to connect with me here: